 It is important for patients who wear dentures to be diligent with their oral care.
 Daily brushing is necessary to remove food particles and debris.
 Regular checkups with the dentist are equally important as the dentist will clean the dentures to remove any plaque in order to prevent any gum disease.
 A dentist may use an ultrasonic cleaner to remove any tarter that has accumulated over time.
 These regular checkups will also allow the dentist to make any adjustments to the denture ensuring a comfortable fit.
+Keep reading to get tips for the care of dentures in Bensalem, PA.

 Cleaning a denture